Financial-Times/origami-website/_specification-v1/sass.md

 ---
 title: Sass Specification
-description: An overview of how Origami write Sass.
+description: An overview of how the Origami team writes Sass.

 # Navigation config
 nav_display: false